Flureo/Flureo/README.md

 # ☕ Good morning!
-Hello **everyone**, I'm Flureo *(my name is McFlurry and oreo combind)* and I'm a sixteen-year-old Software Developer.
+Hello **everyone**,I'm Flureo *(my name is McFlurry and oreo combind)* and I'm a sixteen-year-old Software Developer.
 I got into technology and programming at the age of twelve.
 The first programming I learn was C++ I know I'm make a lot of hard to believe claims and to be honst hard to prove claims.
 Do note that I wouldn't consider myself a *"Software Developer with four years of experience"* because most of the time was just spend learning things and not actaully developing anything.
 More time was spent playing video games then actually making cool projects and I mean can you even blame me that is what most kids of that age do now adays.
 I have started takeing Software Development more seriously and I now look at it as more of a career.
 I'm currectly learning web development so I can maybe get hired in the near future.
 And that is really all I have to say for now.
 Cya!